Events and activities held throughout the year are open to everyone. You can view a list of programs in La Casa's Event Page.

 Colectiva Dinners: The goal of the Colectiva Dinners, which are held once a month is to provide opportunity for Latino students to meet new and returning students, foster a sense of community and discuss issues that impact Latina/os on campus and beyond.

 National Hispanic Heritage Month: La Casa, along with other departments and organizations, host a variety of events to commemorate this time.
-Check out our 2014 National Hispanic Heritage Month Event Calendar..
+Check out our 2015 National Hispanic Heritage Month Event Calendar .

 Dia de los Muertos: This event, which honors our ancestors, is held in early November.
 It features traditional altars, food and activities such as making sugar skulls, masks and papel picado.

-Honoring Cesar Chavez: During the month of March a program is held once a week to commemorate Cesar Chavez and Latino activism.
+Cesar Chavez Series: During the month of March a program is held to commemorate and encourage Latino activism.

-Latino Congratulatory Ceremony: This ceremony, held on graduation day in May, recognizes graduating Latino undergraduate and graduate students in a celebration that includes family and friends.
+Latino Congratulatory Ceremony: This ceremony, held during Latino Faculty and Staff Council End-of-the-Year Reception, recognizes graduating Latino undergraduate and graduate students in a celebration that includes family and friends.